edthena/policies/privacy.md

 ## PRIVACY POLICY

-Edthena is provided by R3 Collaboratives, Inc. (“R3 Collaboratives”), located at 940 Howard Street, San Francisco, CA 94103.
+Edthena is provided by R3 Collaboratives, Inc. (“R3 Collaboratives”), located at 95 Third Street Fl 2, San Francisco, CA 94103.
 This Privacy Policy applies the Edthena website and mobile application(s) as well as any other websites or applications we own or operate (collectively, our “Service”), and explains our practices regarding the collection, use, disclosure,